G1LRO/chirp2cxf/README.md

 "chirp2cxf.exe chirpfile.csv quanshengfile.cxf"

+This is a command line application, sorry I don't have a GUI yet. (if you click on the exe file in explorer it won't work)

 The result Quansheng CPS file is written to a new file.

 09/05/23: this file is new and untested.
 Testing and refinement assistance is most welcome